Shares of Workday closed up 74 percent in trading debut

 The cloud computing company whose services compete with rivals such as Oracle Corp opened New York Stock Exchange trading at $48.05.
 The stock touched as high as $51.32 after pricing shares above the expected range at $28.00.

-Workday sold 22.75 million shares, raising $637 million.
+Workday sold 22.75 million shares, raising $637 million (396 million pounds).
 It said it will use IPO proceeds for expansion and working capital.

 Earlier in the week, Workday raised its price range to $24 to $26 per share from $21 to $24 per share.